 Solar interference has the potential to affect TV services twice a year during February/March and September/October.
 Solar interference causes the degradation or loss of satellite signals for short periods of time, up to 15 minutes each day, for 5-7 days.

 During the solar interference window, there may be brief interruptions on a number of TV channels due to the alignment of the sun and satellites.
 The effects may be seen on most channels and will occur during various times of the day.
+Most of our programming will be able to recover after 5-15 seconds of impact, but channels that are still received on satellite dishes in local markets, such as sports networks that are subject to blackout rules (ESPN, Fox Sports, etc.), will continue to be impacted as they have in years past.
 All satellite and cable television providers experience sun outages during the same period.